 The Department of History offers programs leading to the Master of Arts and Doctor of Philosophy degrees.
 Fields for the master's degree are: United States, Europe, Latin America, Asia, Africa, and World.
 Fields for the PhD.
 Degree are: United States and Europe.
-A student may choose a minor
+A student may choose a minor field of study outside the History Department with concurrence of his or her advisor.
+Not all of the fields listed above are available for dissertation research or as the major field for a Master of Arts degree.

 The History Department expects an applicant to have either an overall GPA of 3.00 or a GPA of 3.00 in the last two years of undergraduate study.
-The prerequisite for admission to a graduate program in history is a minimum of 18 hours of undergraduate history courses; for a graduate minor in history, 12 hours of undergraduate history courses are required.
+The prerequisite for admission to a graduate program in history is a minimum of 18 hours of undergraduate history courses; for a graduate minor in history,

+12 hours of undergraduate history courses are required.
 A Ph.D. applicant must submit the Graduate Record Examination (GRE) and must submit a writing sample with their application packet to the Office of the Graduate School.
 Applicants who received the M.A. in History from MSU are not required to take the GRE.
 Examples of acceptable writing samples are publications, chapters from a thesis, or a seminar paper.